⚓ Oxc

 Window Configuration

-Following configuration are supported via settings.json
+Following configurations are supported via settings.json and affect the window editor:

-Key |
+| Key |

 Default Value |